Kitchen Remodeling Do’s And Don’ts

 - Going online to view kitchens or features that you like.

 - Talk to friends who have had their kitchen remodeled to get some of their insights.

 - Create an outline or collection of ideas that you can show to your contractor.

 You’ll be surprised at how much information you can find and how that can ease the entire process.

 The budget for your remodeling project is one of the most important parts of your kitchen remodeling project and you should commit to a budget before starting any work.
 Your budget will help you make decisions about how much you can spend in total as well on individual elements such as kitchen flooring, cabinets, and any extras you want to add.
 The budget is important to avoid any confusion later on by thinking you were only going to spend a certain amount but it ended up costing a lot more.
 As you create an outline, you should consult with your contractor for specific prices for a more accurate budget plan.
 Remember to set aside a portion for “extras” that may arise because more than likely, they will.

 DO: Expand Space

 No need to build an addition!
-There are many space saving designs and features can help you utilize every inch of your kitchen.
-Your contractor can help you design a kitchen with cabinets that can better utilize the space your have.
-Make a list of you space needs; do you need more storage? more counter space for prep-work, or more functional size cabinets for spices, pots, and pans?
-They might suggest building your cabinets to the ceiling or show you some great ideas for corner cabinets.
+There are many space-saving designs and features that can help you utilize every inch of your kitchen.
+Your contractor can help you design a kitchen with cabinets that can better utilize the space you have.
+Make a list of your space needs; do you need more storage? more counter space for prep-work, or more functional size cabinets for spices, pots, and pans?
+They might suggest building your cabinets to the ceiling or showing you some great ideas for corner cabinets.